 The city that has given us Christophe Waltz, Schubert and the wiener (no sniggering at the back), though not, curiously, the Viennese whirl – as this came from Britain – now finds itself at the top of the quality of life rankings: Vienna.

 Vienna has displaced Melbourne as the world’s most liveable city, ending seven consecutive years at the top of the EIU’s Global Liveability Index.
 Osaka and Tokyo are meanwhile in the top 10 for the first time, and Hong Kong has overtaken its regional rival Singapore:

-Before even downloading the report, it had occurred to me that high risers Vienna and Melbourne have something in common: their love of the coffee house.
+Before even downloading the report, it had occurred to me that high risers Vienna and Melbourne had something in common: their love of the coffee house.
 Vienna’s coffee house culture is laden with history and is now UNESCO intangible cultural heritage.
 Melbourne is now arguably the global capital of coffee.
 Third-placed Osaka also has good coffee – as I recall from visiting Kuromon Market – but it might have some catching up to do.

 But coffee or not, it’s hard not to shake off the feeling that this index is for the elite.
 At the end of the day, these are very expensive cities indeed.
 Good liveability comes at a high price.

 The EIU Global Liveability Index 2018 can be seen here (registration required).